Edric Gifford, 3rd Baron Gifford

 Major Edric Frederick Gifford, 3rd Baron Gifford, VC (5 July 1849 – 5 June 1911) was an English recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Military career

-Edric Gifford was born in London on 5 July 1849.
+Edric Gifford was born at Ropley in Hampshire on 5 July 1849.
 His father was Robert Francis Gifford, 2nd Baron Gifford, and his mother was Hon.
 Swinburne Frederica Charlotte FitzHardinge Berkeley.
 His brother was Maurice Gifford, CMG, who raised "Gifford's Horse" in the Second Matabele War.

 He was educated at Harrow, and in 1869 entered the 83rd Foot.
 On the death of his father in 1872, he became 3rd Baron Gifford.